 - To become part of the body’s functional components like the anticlotting compound heparin and structural parts like the connective tissue hyaluronic acid are derived primarily from carbohydrates in the diet.

-- To stimulate the growth of helpful intestinal bacteria.
+- To stimulate the growth of helpful intestinal bacteria, or prebiotics.
 Some bacteria produce vitamins like K and biotin, while others help stave off other disease-causing bacteria.
 Lactose in foods such as milk is particularly efficient at encouraging beneficial bacteria in the intestines (although lactose causes intestinal problems in people who are unable to digest it).

 - To aid in the absorption of Glucose provides energy for the active transport mechanisms in the intestinal wall, aiding in the uptake of various nutrients.